With deep roots extending back more than a century, the Washington, D.C. office is our largest U.S. office with approximately 500 lawyers.

-The pro bono practice has been honored with tributes such as the American Bar Association’s Pro Bono Publico Award and the District of Columbia Bar’s Pro Bono Law Firm of the Year Award.
-It was also recently presented with two Outstanding Achievement Awards by the Washington Lawyers’ Committee for Civil Rights and Urban Affairs, and was recognized as on of Law 360's Pro Bono Firms of the year.
-In addition, for the eleventh consecutive year, the Washington, D.C. office was distinguished by the Pro Bono Committee of the District of Columbia’s federal courts for its 2011 performance as a "40 at 50" office, in which 40 percent of our lawyers performed 50 or more hours of pro bono work.
+The Pro Bono practice has been honored with tributes such as the American Bar Association’s Pro Bono Publico Award and the District of Columbia Bar’s Pro Bono Law Firm of the Year Award.
+It was also presented with two Outstanding Achievement Awards by the Washington Lawyers’ Committee for Civil Rights and Urban Affairs, and was recognized as one of Law360's Pro Bono Firms of the year.
 We were also awarded Best Firm for Pro Bono Work at the inaugural Euromoney Legal Media Group Americas Women in Business Law Awards, which honors the achievements of women leading the legal sector across the Americas.

 Recent pro bono work includes: